soniekumari/github_portfolio/README.md

 - Test documentation and reporting
 - Communicated via email with both clients and users

+# Project 4
+**Project Name:** Silvertalkies
+**Technologies Used:** JIRA
+**Project Description:** Silver Talkies is a pioneering social enterprise on a mission since 2024 to make healthy and active ageing a desirable and viable goal for older adults.
+## Role and Responsibilities
+In this project, I played a role in testing the Silver Talkies application to ensure that all functionalities were operating correctly.
+My responsibilities included:
+### Manual Testing:
+- Test case creation and execution
+- Functional, regression, and exploratory testing
+- Defect tracking and reporting using JIRA
+- Test documentation and reporting

 ## Certifications

 ### Software Testing Certification